 4.3.
 Data Processor shall notify Data Controller without undue delay after becoming aware of a personal data breach.
 Furthermore, Data Processor shall assist Data Controller in ensuring compliance with Data Controller's obligations (i) to document any personal data breach, (ii) to notify the applicable supervisory authorit(y/ies) of any personal data breach, and (iii) to communicate such personal data breaches to the applicable data subjects in accordance with Articles 33 and 34 of the GDPR.

 5.1.
 By signing this Data Processing Agreement, Data Controller agrees that Data Processor may engage Sub-Contractors to assist in providing the Services.
 The list of sub-contractors currently engaged in processing personal data (hereinafter referred to as Sub-Processors) and the countries and facilities in which the personal data is processed, is stated below:

 5.2.
-Any additions and/or changes to the list will be notified to Data Controller via email to the following email address:firstname.lastname@example.org.
+Any additions and/or changes to the list will be notified to Data Controller via email to our registered Customer contact email address.
 If Data Controller wishes to object to the sub-processing, Data Controller shall state so in writing as soon as the before mentioned notification is received.
 Data Controller's objection must be specific and justifiable.
 Absence of any objections from Data Controller shall be considered as a consent to the sub-processing.

 5.3.
 Data Processor shall ensure that the sub-processing is lawful and that any and all Sub-Processors undertake and are subject to the same terms and obligations as Data Processor as set out herein.